rangelMatt/reading-notes/README.md

 ## This is a blerb about me.

-I am Roger.
+I am Matt.
 I like to code in react.
 Love da React!

 ### This is how I will keep myself in a growth mindset